sourcegraph/handbook/content/departments/marketing/demand-gen/digital_marketing_programs.md

 ### Channels

 We run (or have run) ads/sponsorships on a number of channels in order to raise awareness of Sourcegraph in the developer community, and the list is continually evolving.
 Have a suggestion?
+We're all ears!
 Send it our way in the #digital-campaigns channel.

 A sampling of the types of channels we advertise on:

-#### Developer-Facing Ad Networks
+- Developer-Facing Ad Networks

-#### Developer-Facing Blogs/Websites/Newsletters
+- Developer-Facing Blogs/Websites/Newsletters

-Have a suggestion?
-We're all ears!
-Send it to #digital-campaigns in Slack.

-#### Developer-Facing Podcasts
+- Developer-Facing Podcasts

-Have a suggestion?
-We're all ears!
-Send it to #digital-campaigns in Slack.

   - Coming soon: a podcast sponsorship landing page to maximize our sponsorship investment!
 WIP, [Asana card](https://app.asana.com/0/1201980328042972/1201980328042972)

 ### Paid Search and Display Campaigns